Turner Residence

 The complex offers a good example of the Italianate architecture popular in the rebuilding period.
 It is constructed of high-quality brick with decorative arch openings, brick corbel bands on the cornice, and sandstone ornamentation.
 There is a semi-octagonal bay window on the right side of the façade, with a mirrored bay window on the adjoining unit.

 Although it was used by a Methodist parsonage around 1886, the residence was abandoned by 1893.
 It was then purchased by its namesake, Joshua Allan Turner, in 1900.
 Turner worked several jobs involving oysters and clams: he worked as a planter, shipper, wholesale and retail dealer, and sold hot clam chowders.
+Turner would live in the residence until his death in 1930, and his daughter Susie Turner would stay until the 1950s.

 Heritage Recognition